 In Pre-AP Biology, students engage in real-world data analysis and problem solving that sparks critical thinking about our living world.
 This gives students multiple opportunities to think and work like scientists as they develop and strengthen these disciplinary reasoning skills throughout their education in the sciences: - Emphasis on analytical reading and writing: Students engage in analytical reading and writing to gain, retain, and apply scientific knowledge and to carry out scientific argumentation. - Strategic use of mathematics: Students use mathematics strategically in order to understand and express quantitative aspects of biology, to record and interpret experimental data, and to solve problems. - Attention to modeling: Students go beyond labeling diagrams to creating, revising, and using models to explain key patterns, interactions, and relationships in biological systems.
-Unit Foundations: These four big ideas are addressed across all units: - The process of evolution drives the diversity and unity of life. - Growth and reproduction in biological systems are dependent upon the cycling of matter and the transformation of energy. - Biological systems, occurring at various scales, respond and adapt to stimuli in order to maintain dynamic homeostasis. - Genetic mechanisms are essential to maintaining biological systems.
-Course at a Glance: Pre-AP Biology has four main units.
+Unit Foundations: These four big ideas are addressed across all units: - The process of evolution drives the diversity and unity of life. - Growth and reproduction in biological systems are dependent upon the cycling of matter and the transformation of energy. - Biological systems, occurring at various scales, respond and adapt to stimuli in order to maintain dynamic homeostasis. - Genetic mechanisms are essential to maintaining biological systems. - Course at a Glance: Pre-AP Biology has four main units.
 Their key topics are: - Unit 1: Ecological Systems - Unit 2: Evolution - Unit 3: Cellular Systems - Unit 4: Genetics This is the honors level Science course for students moving from Earth Science to Life Science.
-Students must take the Living Environment Regents exam in June.
+Students must take the Life Science - Biology exam in June.
 ASSESSMENTS UTILIZED: Formative, Summative, and Performance-Based.
 This course requires the successful completion of at least 30 hours of documented laboratory experiments as per New York State as evidenced by written lab reports.
-SUMMER ASSIGNMENT: None HOMEWORK: Homework will be assigned and checked on a regular basis COURSE EXPECTATIONS: Student must score 90 or better on midterm exam in Earth Science, and score at mastery level (85 or higher) on the Earth Science Regents exam is suggested.
+SUMMER ASSIGNMENT: None HOMEWORK: Homework will be assigned and checked on a regular basis COURSE EXPECTATIONS: Students' score at mastery level (85 or higher) on the Earth Science Regents exam is suggested.
 Students must be ready to put forth the extra effort required to be successful in this higher level course.
 Teacher recommendation is suggested.
 Without teacher recommendation, consultation with Department Chair and School Counselor is necessary.
-LEAPES COURSE #: 420-1, 420-2 CREDIT: 1 (Living Environment H/AP Environmental Science) COURSE DESCRIPTION:
+LEAPES COURSE #: 420-1, 420-2 (Living Environment H/AP Environmental Science) COURSE DESCRIPTION: